link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 weight: 20
 ---

-We'll obstained knowledge of deployment options in the previous topics.
-In this one,
+We have previously explored various deployment options.
-we'll discuss how to deploy a service, especially making changes to an existing one.
+In this section, we will delve into the specifics of deploying a service, with a particular focus on how to update an existing one.

-Suppose we're running a service with several instances.
+Imagine we are running a service with several instances:
-There are many deployment strategies fit different use cases:

 ```d2
 direction: right